mxn/eth_option/README.md

 ```
 The example of usage of the smart contracts can be seen under *test/* directory

+The web frontend is currently being developed in https://github.com/mxn/eth_option_ui.git repository.

 ## Current State

-As POC the smart contracts with pluggable fee taker mechanism are implemented, and partially tested (code audit is needed).
-I think that the option pair creator should be chosen on one hand via auction, on the other should be paid back with some governance tokens.
-This governance mechanism should be more thoroughly thought and can support building and expanding community.
-European style option could be implemented relatively easily.
+MVP version of the contracts with the web-frontend deployed on the [http://www.erc20-options.com](http://www.erc20-options.com).

-The implementation was in my spare time.
+The implementation is being made in my spare time.
 Generally I would be glad to find some support to proceed with the things further with more dedicated time for the development (I have a couple other ideas to monetise the solution).

 If you are interesting in supporting the project, please use the contact form